shoryasethia/invisCAPTCHA/README.md

 ### Passive Captcha Defense: Behavioral Analytics and Honeypot Traps with Advanced ML for Bot Detection

 ### Introduction
-Are you tired of proving to every website that you are not a bot or having an identity crisis when it classifies you as a nefarious bot?
+Are you tired of proving to every website that you are not a bot but a living human or having an identity crisis when it classifies you as a nefarious bot?
 Are you tired of clicking the never-ending barrage of fire-hydrants?
 Then we have the perfect solution for you: a State-of-the-Art passive CAPTCHA detection system - **InvisCAPTCHA**.

 ### Problem Statement
 To develop a complete ML-based solution to refine traditional CAPTCHA methods.